 The following selection is a partial listing of some additional web–based projects using Bootstrap V4 that demonstrates the latest in mobile-first designs.
 I've developed these prototypes to showcase my ability to use the most popular framework for building responsive, mobile-first projects on the web.
 However, I designed and coded this site from scratch in an effort to remain self–reliant and not dependent on frameworks.

-This example serves as my personal sandbox and was developed with v4.0.0-beta.3 in an effort to build an actual functional prototype using the latest enhancements.
+This example serves as my personal sandbox and was developed with v4.0.0 in an effort to build an actual functional prototype using the latest enhancements.
 In addition, I've been experimenting with Material Design to really focus on the visual design and the importance of whitespace, shadows, typography, colors and layout grids.

 - Sass - 3.5.1